hms-dbmi/pic-sure-all-in-one/README.md

     - RELEASE_CONTROL_REPOSITORY: This is the repo that contains the build-spec.json file for your project.
 This file controls what code is built and deployed.
 If you just want the default PIC-SURE behavior use this repo : https://github.com/hms-dbmi/baseline-pic-sure-release-control

+    - ANALYTICS_ID: This is the Google Analytics ID for your project.
+If you do not have one, you can leave this blank.

 Note: Ensure none of these fields contain leading or trailing whitespace, the values must be exact.
 Once you have entered the information,

 7. Click the "Build" button.